Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 Legal fees

-When purchasing a property, you must hire a solicitor or licensed conveyancer to carry out all legal work and documentation throughout the process of buying your home.
+When purchasing a property, you must hire a solicitor or licensed conveyancer to complete the legal work and documentation connected to the purchase of a home.
 Solicitor fees vary significantly and depend on several factors.
-Still, you can expect legal fees to cost between £800 and £1,500 when completing a house purchase, so make sure you make a provision for this unexpected house expense in your budget.
+Still, you can expect legal fees to cost between £800 and £1,500 when completing a house purchase, so make a provision for this house expense in your budget.

 House survey

-Some people take a chance and purchase a property without conducting a survey, but doing so is a bad move, particularly if you’re buying an older property.
+A survey is a vital thing to factor into the cost of buying a house in UK.
+While some people take a chance and purchase a property without conducting a survey, it can be a risky move, particularly if you’re buying an older property.

 A house survey considers things like the home’s structural soundness and whether it’s safe to move into or if work needs to be completed.
 The cost of a house survey is likely to be similar to the legal fees, but it depends on the size of the property and the scope of the survey to be undertaken.

-Some mortgage providers might make a full survey as a condition of receiving a mortgage offer, so it's important to understand this cost when buying a house.
+Some mortgage providers might make a full survey as a condition of making a mortgage offer, so it's important to factor in the cost of a survey or you may not get the mortgage you need.

 Electronic transfer fee